 Enablers and barriers

-We also monitor change by tracking a critical set of 6 factors factor that can impede or help spur progress toward targets.
+We also monitor change by tracking a critical set of 6 enablers and barriers enabler or barrier that can help spur or impede change.
 Explore the data and learn about key actions supporting systems change.

 Number of countries with regulations to reduce single-use products